Available now at:

 the journal of the Sydney Society of Literature and Aesthetics

-‘An insight into extraordinary times and people, and into a talented researcher and writer.’
+‘That’s the twin gift of Jerome and His Women: it is an insight into extraordinary times and people, and into a talented researcher and writer.’

-Robert Fairhead, NSW Writers’ Centre
+Robert Fairhead, Writing NSW

 ‘O’Hagan gives her readers a fascinating look at the man behind that controversial masterpiece’ (the Vulgate).